 Add the Shoe Rack Rails

 Turn the bench upright.
-Add the three square dowel rails by adding a dot of glue to the bottom at each end and gently tapping them into place with the finish nails.
+Add the three square dowel rails by adding a dot of wood glue to the bottom at each end and gently tapping them into place with the finish nails.

 Add Anti-Skid Pads